-He is devastatingly attractive, he is totally wonderful, you can't get him out of your mind, and ... he's already taken.
+He is devastatingly attractive, he is totally wonderful, you can't get him out of your mind—and he's already taken.
 What do you do?

-What is a Crush?
+What Is a Crush?

-Crushes are Normal
+Crushes Are Completely Normal

 To have a crush on someone, no matter whether one or both of you are not available is absolutely normal.

 Playful flirting and games are part of basic human interaction.
 Feeling that you are attractive, interesting and able to love feels wonderful.
 It causes a physical, chemical reaction in our brains.
 It makes us happy.